Making a Claim Against the Council

 If the Council or their Insurer decides that the Council was not at fault they will write to you and explain why.
 If you wish to discuss the decision you can speak directly to the person who sent you the letter.
 If it is decided that the Council is responsible you will be sent a letter offering compensation together with an “acceptance” letter which should be signed and returned.
 If you accept the offer you will need to do so in writing confirming who any settlement cheques should be made payable to, if you disagree with the level of compensation offered you should respond to the person who sent you the letter outlining your reasons why.

 You may seek independent legal advice at any stage throughout this process.
-If you disagree with the decision made you may then seek legal advice.
+If you disagree with the decision made you may then seek legal advice and go to court.

 Complaints with regard to the handling of your claim will be dealt with via the Council’s Complaints Procedure, however, we are unable to deal with disagreements regarding the outcome of your claim under this procedure and these should be dealt with as outlined above.